But some pet owners are concerned about the safety of vaccines and a minority are deciding not to vaccinate.

-"It is important to note that some diseases that our pets carry can be transmissible to humans; so vaccination can be an important factor in protecting your family," she adds.
+"Some diseases that our pets carry can be transmissible to humans; so vaccination can be an important factor in protecting your family," she adds.

 "Once your pet receives their first vaccine, be sure to monitor them for the rest of the day.
-Make sure you know what to look out for if they are having a reaction such as increases in vital signs - temperature, pulse and respiration rates and also monitor their food and water consumption, note any behavioural changes and report anything abnormal to your vet," advises Dr Bell.
+Make sure you know what to look out for if they're having a reaction such as increases in vital signs - temperature, pulse and respiration rates and also monitor their food and water consumption, note any behavioural changes and report anything abnormal to your vet," advises Dr Bell.

 Serious side effects are rare.
 Mild reactions can include loss of appetite, decreased activity, mild fever, sneezing, coughing or a runny nose.